hsuanhauliu/vision-toolkit/README.md

 # Build the image.
 Needs to be in the current directory.
 docker build -t yolo11 -f models/yolo11/Dockerfile .

 # You can override the task by passing in CLIENT build arg.
-Default is object detection.
+Default is image classification.
 # Note: oriented object detection and object detection shares the same client code, so use "object_detection" for this step if you are using oriented object detection.
 docker build --build-arg CLIENT=object_detection -t yolo11 -f models/yolo11/Dockerfile .
 ```